Bharath5806/MYPROJECTS/README.md

 ### Service Weights with Istio

-Using Istio, you can define a VirtualService to split traffic between your stable and canary deployments based on weights.
+Using Istio, we can define a VirtualService to split traffic between our stable and canary deployments based on weights.

 ### VirtualService Configuration